-Detox is usually a word that we associate with the post-Christmas slump when we promise ourselves a ‘new you’ to go with the New Year, but here, Lifehouse Spa and Hotel’s naturopath, Sue Davis, explains why a fast before the feast is the real secret to a Happy Christmas!
+Detox is usually a word that we associate with the post-Christmas slump when we promise ourselves a ‘new you’ to go with the New Year, but in actual fact, supporting the body pre-Christmas could be the key to feeling our best.

 In essence a detox is all about removing the normal workload from the digestive system so that the detoxifying organs can dig a bit deeper and eliminate old stored toxins and waste.
 A detox or the more preferable term ‘dietary cleanse’ generally involves setting aside some quiet time to allow the body’s detoxifying and eliminatory processes a chance to restore themselves back to optimum function, rather like returning to ‘factory setting’.
 The process usually involves following a structured protocol incorporating lighter but nutrient dense fresh foods, fresh juices and additional elements such as the use of clay, dry skin brushing and supportive treatments to allow the body to cleanse, release and regenerate.

 How do you know whether you are in need of a detox or not?